Jafar Khan Jamali: Early life and career

-Mir Jaffar Khan Jamali was born in 1911 at Rojhan also known as Rojhan Jamali, Jhatpat area of British India.
+Mir Jafar Khan Jamali was born in 1911 at Rojhan also known as Rojhan Jamali, Jhatpat area of Balochistan, British India.

 He was an associate of Quaid-e-Azam Mohammad Ali Jinnah.
 He belonged to the Jamali tribe, a powerful and influential Baloch tribe.
 He actively participated in the struggle for the creation of Pakistan and independence of Pakistan in 1947.
-He also was an uncle and family leader of former prime minister of Pakistan Mir Zafarullah Khan Jamali who served as Prime Minister during Pervez Musharraf's regime.
+He also was an uncle and family leader of former prime minister of Pakistan Zafarullah Jamali who served as Prime Minister during Pervez Musharraf's regime.

-The district of Jaffarabad, Balochistan, is named after Jafar Khan Jamali.
+The district of Jafarabad, Balochistan, is named after Jafar Khan Jamali.

-Leader of Pakistan movement
+Leader of Pakistan Movement

-Mir Jaffar Khan Jamali is widely considered to be one of the key leaders that made the idea of Pakistan popular in Baluchistan.
+Mir Jafar Khan Jamali is widely considered to be one of the key leaders that made the idea of Pakistan popular in Baluchistan.
 In British India, Mir Jafar Khan Jamali led delegations of notable political figures from Baluchistan to the All India Muslim League's annual sessions in Madras (1939), Lahore (1940), Karachi (1941), Allahabad (1942), and Delhi (1943).